paulstothard/helpful_commands/README.md

 For more commands and options see the [how-to guides](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/how-tos/).

-### Download fastq files based on a list of SRA accessions
+### Download fastq files based on a list of SRA accessions using the SRA Toolkit

 The following uses the [SRA Toolkit](https://github.com/ncbi/sra-tools).